piccolbo/autosig/README.rst

 Let's go through it step by step.
 First we defined 2 simple conversion functions.
 This is a good first step independent of ``autosig``.
 Next we create a signature object, with two parameters.
-These are intialized with objects that define the checking and conversion that needs to be done on those parameters, independent of which function is going to use that signature. ``check`` creates a function that uses its argument, a Callable or a type, to validate an argument (the callable called with the argument as its own argument must return true; the type must be the type of the argument).
+These are intialized with objects that define the checking and conversion that need to be performed on those parameters, independent of which function is going to use that signature.
+``check`` creates a function that uses its argument, a Callable or a type, to validate an argument (the callable called with the argument as its own argument must return true; the type must be the type of the argument).
 Finally, we repeat the definition of our three API function, attaching the signature just defined with a decorator and then skipping all the checking and conversion logic and going straight to the meat of the function!

 At the cost of a little code we have gained a lot: